OlafRadicke/tuxerjoch/README.md

 # Configuration #

-there is a configuration file with name ./tuxerjoch.conf
+there is a configuration file with name ./tuxerjoch.conf has this content:

 ```
  {